Offshore Account Disclosure Basics – Part 1: Secret or Undisclosed Foreign Accounts Are Secret No More

 Even if you successfully avoid criminal prosecution, the financial penalties associated with undisclosed foreign accounts are breathtaking.

-The IRS has set up a program that is available to anyone who voluntarily makes contact and brings his/her tax returns and other required reports up to date.
-That program offers some relief to those who want to keep a portion of the value of the account and avoid criminal prosecution.
-If handled properly the Offshore Voluntary Disclosure Program of the IRS is usually the best way to go.
+The IRS has set up a variety of voluntary disclosure programs to those who make contact with the IRS before the IRS learns the taxpayer’s name.
 See Offshore Account Disclosure Basics – Part 2, Tax Amnesty: The IRS 2012 Offshore Voluntary Disclosure Program for a discussion of the IRS’ 2012 Offshore Voluntary Disclosure Program (known as OVDP), and related tax matters.